Executive Productivity

 Recommend redline before execution.

 Without this agent, these clauses get reviewed by a junior associate — if they get reviewed at all.
-The 2025 ALM Intelligence survey of managing partners found that 41 percent of firms do not systematically review outside counsel guidelines before accepting engagements.
-That’s a profitability and liability time bomb.
+The 2025 ALM Intelligence survey of managing partners found that 41% of firms do not systematically review outside counsel guidelines before accepting engagements.
+That’s a profitability and liability time bomb that goes off months or years later when someone tries to enforce a clause the firm didn’t know it had agreed to.

 Every one of these workflows handles data covered by ABA Model Rule 1.6 (confidentiality of information).
 Client identities, matter details, billing records, conflict relationships, and engagement terms are all protected.
 Using cloud-based AI tools for these workflows means sending privileged information to third-party servers — which most state bar ethics opinions have flagged as potentially problematic.

 The New York City Bar Association, the California State Bar, and the Florida Bar have all issued guidance emphasizing that attorneys must exercise reasonable care when using AI with client data.
-On-premise deployment is the most straightforward way to satisfy that standard.
+On-premise deployment is the most straightforward way to satisfy that standard — the compliance answer becomes “the data never left the firm” rather than a 6-month vendor audit.
+For the broader privacy argument, see the case for private AI and cloud AI APIs vs private AI infrastructure decision framework.

 Professional services firms have the most to gain from private AI — and the most to lose from getting it wrong.
-If you’re a managing partner running operations on spreadsheets and quarterly reviews, your competitors using real-time AI agents are already pulling ahead.
+Attorney-client privilege, ABA Model Rule 1.6, side letter confidentiality, and state bar ethics opinions all converge on the same conclusion: client data must stay under firm control.
+If you’re a managing partner running operations on spreadsheets and quarterly reviews, your competitors using real-time AI agents are already pulling ahead — and they’re doing it on infrastructure that satisfies the compliance bar your general counsel will demand.
+Full pricing on our pricing page, role-specific workflow examples on our use cases page, and the deployment walkthrough in how to get your first OpenClaw agent running in one day.

 Ready to deploy private AI?